vitessio/website/content/en/docs/reference/programs/vtctl/schema-version-permissions.md

 ### ValidateSchemaShard

-Validates that the master schema matches all of the slaves.
+Validates that the master schema matches all of the replicas.

 #### Example